isc-projects/stork/doc/install.rst

    to allow only local access or access from the Prometheus host.
 Please consult the NGINX example configuration file shipped with Stork.

-With the settings in place, the ``Stork Server`` service can now be enabled and
+With the settings in place, the Stork server service can now be enabled and
 started:

 .. code-block:: console